usaid-cs/yesterday-i-learned/random.md

 - Comforters are washable duvets with patterns.
 You can put a comforter inside a duvet cover (if the size is right).
 - Airports have not dropped their "2 hour early for domestic flights" thing because [they turned the airport into a mall](https://www.youtube.com/watch?v=L-GFqOWLVmU), where making you stay in the clearance area is simply pure capital.
 The food court is almost robbery, while duty-free shops are designed to make you spend your leftover foreign currency.
 - If someone is born in an aircraft or spacecraft, the child inherits the nationality of its parents.
 If that is not possible, [the child inherits the nationality of the country in which the vessel is registered](https://www.youtube.com/watch?v=h6AWAoc_Lr0).
-- When you launch a product, [not everyone is going to appreciate it](https://news.ycombinator.com/item?id=20426682).
-When Dropbox appeared on Show-HN, [a comment](https://news.ycombinator.com/item?id=9224) said: "you can already build such a system yourself quite trivially by getting an FTP account, mounting it locally with curlftpfs, and then using SVN or CVS on the mounted filesystem."
 - The one (and only one) advantage that MongoDB has over Postgres is [it has a built-in sharding mechanism](https://www.mongodb.com/compare/mongodb-postgresql).
 It is easy to do because MongoDB doesn't have a real schema to enforce.
 [At least they have ACID after v4](https://stackoverflow.com/questions/7149890/what-did-mongodb-not-being-acid-compliant-before-v4-really-mean).
 - To configure your prometheus admin, modify a `prometheus.yml`, and edit which instances (instance names, actually) the admin should poll stats from.
 These instances must each have a prometheus exporter of some sort, that exposes related stats from the server.
 - [Lobsters are so expensive](https://www.youtube.com/watch?v=6gr_gMSF0c0) because it is less than 20% actual meat by weight, says guy.